 Step 3: What Are Your Options?

-You’re not happy where you are.
+If you’re asking “What am I doing with my life?” you’re clearly not happy where you are.
 You know you want something else.
 But what is that “something”?
-This question allows you to explore what your potential options.
+This question allows you to explore your potential options.

 If you hate your career, what new potential careers are on your mind?
 If you’re unhappy in your relationship, what can you do?
 If you’re feeling like you need change or an adventure, what could those possibly be?